adlnet/xAPI-Spec/xAPI.md

 * A timestamp MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds (millisecond precision MUST be preserved).
 * A timestamp MAY be a moment in the future, to denote a deadline for planned learning, provided it is included inside a Sub-Statement.
+* MUST be set by the LRS if not provided.
+* SHOULD be set by the LRS to the value of [Stored](#stored) if not provided.

 <a name="stored"/>